causztic/nextjs-blog/posts/react-input-with-gboard-emoji-bug.md

 tags: ["code", "react"]
 ---

-In one of our projects, we have a `CurrencyField` class component that does several things:

-- onChange, adds in a comma to separate the thousands
+In one of our projects, we have a `CurrencyField` class component that formats user input, by adding commas to separate the thousands for readability i.e. formatting "1000" to "1,000".
-- onBlur, fills in missing decimal places

-Recently, a quality engineer raised a very interesting issue - while using `CurrencyField` on Android, it will automatically duplicate any input with a pattern of "100n" to "10,0n1,00n".
+Recently, a quality engineer raised a very interesting issue - while using the app on Android, it will automatically duplicate any input with a pattern of "100n" to "10,0n1,00n".

 <figure>
   <video autoplay muted loop>